graphql-python/graphene/docs/execution/validators.rst

 Validators
 ==========

-Validation rules help validate a given GraphQL query, before executing it.To help with common use cases, graphene provides a few validation rules out of the box.
+Validation rules help validate a given GraphQL query, before executing it.
+To help with common use cases, graphene provides a few validation rules out of the box.